 DVLA (UK Law) says this vehicle is not a camper-van?

-According to the DVLA my vehicle cannot be recognized as being a camper-van and for example if someone was to see it on a road or parked up, then they would not be able to distinguish it from a commercial vehicle.
-This is not my opinion but the opinion of the DVLA who has reclassified the vehicle as a “van with windows” and as such not to be confused with a camper-van or leisure vehicle.
+According to my first application with DVLA my vehicle could not be recognized as being a camper-van and for example if someone was to see it on a road or parked up, then they would not be able to distinguish it from a commercial vehicle.
+This is not my opinion but the opinion of the DVLA who had reclassified the vehicle as a “van with windows” and as such not to be confused with a camper-van or leisure vehicle.
 I find that difficult to understand along with the hundreds maybe well over a thousand vehicle owners that have also failed to have their vehicle reclassified.

 What is a van with windows?
 The exact term on the DVLA V5C is as follows – Body Type: Van/Side Windows – Taxation Class: Light Goods Vehicle.
 The term means that the vehicle is registered for carrying light goods and thus should be treated as such although it is not illegal to carry people nor to sleep or cook inside it.

 The DVLA reclassification form is fairly basic.
 It has a list of requirements that need to be ticked off.
 Most of the list is definitive, its basically black or white, for example either you have a fixed bed and cooker or you dont etc. One area that’s wide open for different interpretations is the exterior of the vehicle and whether the graphics and external appearance is that of a camper-van.
 DVLA hold all the cards here, what they says goes and that may well not be right or fair as I will explain.
 I cannot find any rules that state the external graphics need to be of a certain shape, size colour or location.
 What this means is that the judgement lies solely on the perception of the person at the DVLA judging the vehicle at the time.